Harry Potter and the Chamber of Secrets (film): Music

 John Williams, who composed the previous film's score, returned to score Harry Potter and the Chamber of Secrets.
-Composing the film proved to be a difficult task, as Williams had just completed scoring Star Wars: Episode II – Attack of the Clones and Minority Report when work was to begin on Catch Me If You Can.
+Composing the film proved to be a difficult task, as Williams had just completed scoring Star Wars: Episode II – Attack of the Clones and Minority Report when work was scheduled to begin on Catch Me If You Can.
 Because of this, William Ross was brought in to arrange themes from the Philosopher's Stone into the new material that Williams was composing whenever he had the chance.
 Ross also conducted the scoring sessions with the London Symphony Orchestra.
 The soundtrack album was released on 12 November 2002.

 Distribution

 Marketing

-Footage for the film began appearing online in the summer of 2002, with a teaser trailer debuting in cinemas with the release of Scooby-Doo.
+Footage for the film began appearing online in the summer of 2002, with a teaser trailer debuting in cinemas with the release of Scooby-Doo that June.
 A video game based on the film was released in early November 2002 by Electronic Arts for several consoles, including GameCube, PlayStation 2, and Xbox.
 The film also continued the merchandising success set by its predecessor, with reports of shortages on Lego's Chamber of Secrets tie-ins.

 Home media

-The film was originally released in the UK, US and Canada on 11 April 2003 on both VHS tape and in a two-disc special edition fullscreen/widescreen DVD digipack, which included extended and deleted scenes and interviews.
-On 11 December 2007, the film's Blu-ray version was released.
+The film was originally released in the United Kingdom, United States and Canada on 11 April 2003 on both VHS and in a two-disc special edition fullscreen/widescreen DVD digipack, which included extended and deleted scenes and interviews.
+On 11 December 2007, the film was released on Blu-ray.
 An Ultimate Edition of the film was released on 8 December 2009, featuring new footage, TV spots, an extended version of the film with deleted scenes edited in, and a feature-length special Creating the World of Harry Potter Part 2: Characters.
 The film's extended version has a running time of about 174 minutes, which has previously been shown during certain television airings.